 Summer has come and it feels like everyone is on the move.
 Almost every day I hear of another church staff member leaving their current role and transitioning to a new assignment.
 At the same time a week seldom goes by that a pastor doesn’t ask if I know of any available children’s, student, worship or connection pastors.
 (If they could find someone to lead all four that would be awesome.)
-So how about you, is it time for you to leave your church and start again in a new community?
+So how about you, is it time for you to be leaving the ministry you’re at and starting again in a new community?

-The answer is probably no, or at least not yet.
+The answer is probably no, or at least it’s not yet time to be leaving the ministry you’re currently in.
 Many times we move from one role to another for less than healthy reasons.
 We might be frustrated with leadership, tired of conflict or feeling stuck in our current role.
 Each of these points to unresolved issues within ourselves that need to be dealt with before we pull up stakes and move on.
 I have made the mistake of leaving a role because of internal issues I didn’t see or didn’t want to work on.
 Unfortunately when I got to my next job it turned out that I brought all of my baggage with me.

 Don’t leave your current role because you’re struggling with the people you work with or because you don’t feel fulfilled in your role.
 A wise man once said, “How long are you going to work on what’s not the issue before you work on what is the issue?”

-There are times, however, to polish up the resume and move along.
+There are times, however, to polish up the resume and go ahead and pursue leaving the ministry.
 Below are five situations I’ve experienced, or walked through with others, that point to a date with a realtor:

 YOU FEEL A CLEAR CALL FROM GOD TO A NEW SEASON